edgarbarney/halflife-planckepoch/Trinity - Entities.md

 ```

 Description:
-Spawns a light that only affects models, it gives per-vertex cal-
-culated lighting on models for extra detail.
-This is the only way
-you'll get per-vertex lighting on models.
+Spawns a light that only affects models, it gives per-vertex calculated lighting on models for extra detail.
+This is the only way you'll get per-vertex lighting on models.

 env_spotlight
 ===============